rfgiusti/timebox/README.md

        http://www.apache.org/licenses/LICENSE-2.0

 This software is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

 Installing TimeBox
 ---

 TimeBox has been tested on Matlab 2013 for GNU/Linux.
 If you are running a different version of Matlab or a different operating system, TimeBox may not work properly without tweaks.
+Some things probably will **NOT** work under Microsoft Windows (any version).

 For installation on GNU/Linux: